ragoob/CQRS-spring-boot/README.md

 ## Technologies
   - Mongodb for event store
   - Postgres Read Database
-  - Kafka event bus with at least once idempotency Manual commit only if publish successfully (Duplicates can happened)
+  - Kafka event bus with at least once idempotency Manual commit only if message proccessed successfully to read database (Duplicates can happen)
   - Spring-boot framework
   - JAPA